L2P Learner Driver Mentor Program

 Speak to one of the friendly staff members at South East Community Links on 9547 0511 or visit SECL if you have any questions about this program.

-Are you interested in becoming a L2P Mentor?
+Are you interested in becoming a volunteer mentor?

 This program will make the municipality a safer place to work, rest and play.